TGIFriday55

 Four stores in the city sell her work, and people from as far as Brazil and Sweden have purchased her crafts.

-"Gord Downey has one of my patches.
+"Gord Downie has one of my patches.
 It was a total surprise," Chandler says.
 Downie's daughter "bought a bunch of patches from me and she gave one to her dad and he really loved it.
 He wears it on his favourite jacket that he wears to all of his medical appointments."

 Chandler says the painstaking process—some pieces can take 60 hours—is calming, if not therapeutic.